Library / Media Center

-Students are not charged overdue fines; however their borrowing privileges may be suspended or restricted until the overdue materials are returned.
+Students are not charged overdue fines; however, their borrowing privileges may be suspended or restricted until the overdue materials are returned or payment to replace the material has begun.
 If a book is lost or damaged, a replacement fee will be charged.
-Arrangements need to be made by students before exams for payment of the lost or damaged materials.

 New Fiction Books

 "Seventeen-year-old Audrey Rose Wadsworth was born a lord's daughter, with a live of wealth and privilege stretched out before her.
 But between the social teas and silk dress fittings, she leads a forbidden secret life.
 Against her stern father's wishes and society's expectations, Audrey often slips away to her uncle's laboratory to study the gruesome practice of forensic medicine."--Provided by publisher.

 "Separated from their class during a senior trip to the infamous Boulder House, five teens confront their darkest selves and band together to escape the terrors of a Wisconsin landmark"--Provided by publisher.

 'Turtles All The Way Down' by John Green